Data breaches can happen to any business or organisation, large or small. The kind of information that’s released is usually:

 For businesses, this poses both a financial and reputational risk.
 It can mean that customers lose trust in the business, their brand, or see the business as being unethical.
-Regaining customer trust and implementing better security practices can be expensive.
+Regaining customer trust and implementing better security practices.

 Preventing a data breach